State-dependent potentials for the $^1\text{S}_{0}$ and $^3\text{P}_{0}$ clock states of neutral ytterbium atoms: Experimental techniques

 \subsection{State-selective absorption imaging}

 We perform absorption imaging on the \mbox{$\sS{0} - \sP{1}$} transition along an axis tilted away from the longitudinal axis of the lattice by $\simeq 10^{\circ}$.
-Since our imaging intensity is close to the transition saturation intensity of $I_{\text{sat}} = 60$ mW/cm$^2$, we compensate any non-linear dependency of the optical density on the imaging intensity by scaling the camera counts with an experimentally calibrated factor as in Ref.~\cite{reinaudi:2007}.
+Since our imaging intensity is close to the transition saturation intensity of $I_{\text{sat}} = 60$ mW/cm$^2$, we compensate the non-linear dependency of the optical density on the imaging intensity following the procedure in Ref.~\cite{reinaudi:2007}.

 To detect atoms in the clock state $\tP{0}$, we employ a repumping scheme on the $\tP{0} - \tD{1}$ transition~\cite{hinkley:2013} with subsequent absorption imaging on the same transition used for the ground-state atoms.
 Using two subsequent absorption images, one before repumping and one after repumping, we always determine both the atomic density distribution in $\sS{0}$ and $\tP{0}$.
+The repumping efficiency for transferring population from $\tP{0}$ via the $\tP{0} - \tD{1}$ transition to the ground state is estimated by comparing the ground and excited state atom number after a resonant $\pi$-pulse when we toggle the clock beam.
+Owing to the finite branching ratio from the $\tD{1}$ state to the metastable $\tP{2}$ state one would na\"ively assume a difference of $\simeq \!
+3\%$ between the excited state population with the clock beam on and the ground state population with deactivated clock beam.
+However, we find a repumped fraction of $84(1)\%$.
+We attribute this lower value to the rapid loss of excited state atoms due to inelastic collisions before they are repumped back to the ground state.
+We account for the finite repumped fraction by correcting the excited-state population in $\tP{0}$ accordingly for all measurements reported in this work.